Pakistan Polo Association

-The Pakistan Polo Association (PPA) is the governing body of polo in Pakistan to promote and organise polo in Pakistan.
-The Association was formed in 1947 as successor of the Indian Polo Association.
-The Association is based in Islamabad.
+The Pakistan Polo Association (PPA) is the governing body for polo in Pakistan, responsible for promoting and organising the sport nationwide.
+Established in 1947 as the successor to the Indian Polo Association, the PPA is headquartered in Islamabad.

-It is affiliated with Federation of International Polo and Pakistan Sports Board.
+Tournaments and Stadiums

 PPA organizes various levels of Polo in Pakistan mainly 4 goals, 8 goals, and a highest up to 14 goals.
-Mainly PPA tournaments are held in three major cities of Pakistan : Islamabad, Rawalpindi and Lahore.
+Mainly PPA tournaments are held in three major cities of Pakistan: Islamabad, Rawalpindi and Lahore.
 The Lahore Polo Club (LPC), Lahore Garrison Polo Ground (LGPG), Jinnah Polo Fields (JPF) are host to 10-14 goal Polo while The Rawalpindi Garrison Polo Grounds (RGPG) and Islamabad Club Polo Ground (ICPG) hosts 4-8 goal Polo.

+Pakistan Polo Team

-PPA also administers The Pakistan Polo Team.
-The Pakistan Polo Team has represented Pakistan in 4 World Polo Championships.
+The Pakistan Polo Team is administered by the Pakistan Polo Association.
+It has represented Pakistan in 4 World Polo Championships.
 Their first participation came in VII FIP World Polo Championship in Chantilly, France while their last representation came at the XII FIP World Polo Championship, 2022 held at The Palm Beaches, Florida, USA.
-Pakistan falls in Zone E of Federation of Indernational Polo along with Egypt, India, Iran, Jordan, Kenya, Kuwait, Lebanon, Morocco, Nigeria, Oman, Qatar, Saudi Arabia, South Africa, Tunisia, Uganda, United Arab Emirates (UAE), Zimbabwe and Uzbekistan.
+Pakistan falls in Zone E of Federation of International Polo along with Egypt, India, Iran, Jordan, Kenya, Kuwait, Lebanon, Morocco, Nigeria, Oman, Qatar, Saudi Arabia, South Africa, Tunisia, Uganda, United Arab Emirates (UAE), Zimbabwe and Uzbekistan.
 Overall Pakistan lies in the top 10 Polo playing countries.